 We couldn’t be more excited to share our newest addition to our deli – a brand new, cold-pressed juicer!
 Our GoodNature juicer is one green, juice making machine.
-Why are we so pumped?
-Well first, let’s talk a little more about the 'how-it-works' of both cold-pressed and centrifugal juicing.
+First, let’s talk a little more about the how-it-work for cold-pressed and centrifugal juicing.

 Centrifugal juicing extracts juice from rapidly spinning the pulp around, using centrifugal force.
 Then, as the fruit or veggies are pushed through the juicer, all of the juice is strained through a mesh chamber.
 On the other hand, cold-pressed juicing uses a masticating process to separate the juice from fruits and veggies.
 This involves a screw auger that squeezes and crushes the produce to get juice.

 So why are we excited to now have a cold-pressed juicer?
 Read below for some of the differences between cold-pressed and centrifugal juicing:

 Separation – The most noticeable benefit from cold-pressed juice in contrast to centrifugal juicing is how the juice separates.
 With centrifugal juicing, oxidation and heat causes the juice to separate naturally, sometimes within the first few minutes.
 By contrast, cold-pressed juice does not rely on heat and minimizes the amount of oxidation.
 This means that the juice won’t separate as much, giving you smooth and happy juice to enjoy.

 Shelf life & nutrients – Not only is the shelf life of cold-pressed juice longer than centrifugal juice, but you also get more nutrients from cold-pressed juice.
 Because there in minimal heat applied during the extraction process, valuable enzymes and vitamins are retained that are not as present in centrifugal juices.